Interlace Polynomials for Multimatroids and Delta-Matroids: Graph Polynomials

 \subsection{Acknowledgements}

 We thank Lorenzo Traldi for comments and corrections on the paper, and for pointing out relevant literature to us.
-R.B. is supported by the Netherlands Organization for Scientific Research (NWO), project ``Annotated graph mining''.
+We are indebted to the referees for their comments.
+In particular, the paper benefited from the suggestion to move all basic arguments from the domain of delta-matroids to the domain of multimatroids, as this unified various arguments of Section~\ref{sec:ss_poly_values}.
+R.B. is a postdoctoral fellow of the Research Foundation -- Flanders (FWO).